-On June 10, 2014, we entered into a Master Program Services and Co-Promotion Agreement with AbbVie Bahamas Ltd., a wholly-owned subsidiary of AbbVie Inc. ("AbbVie"), to co-promote our OraQuick[®] HCV test in the United States.
-The product is used to test individuals at-risk for the hepatitis C virus ("HCV").
-We are responsible for manufacturing and selling the product into all markets covered by this agreement.
+On June 10, 2014, we entered into a Master Program Services and Co-Promotion Agreement with AbbVie Bahamas Ltd., a wholly-owned subsidiary of AbbVie Inc. ("AbbVie"), to co-promote our OraQuick® HCV test in the United States.

-Pursuant to the Co-Promotion Agreement, we have granted exclusive co-promotion rights for the OraQuick[®] HCV test in certain markets to AbbVie and we have agreed to develop, implement, administer and maintain a patient care database for the exclusive use of AbbVie.
-This patient care database is being used to compile patient information regarding new individuals who have tested positive for HCV using our OraQuick[®] HCV test.
-We have also jointly agreed with AbbVie to co-promote our OraQuick[®] HCV test in certain market segments.
+Pursuant to the agreement, we granted exclusive co-promotion rights for the OraQuick® HCV test in certain markets to AbbVie and we agreed to develop, implement, administer and maintain a patient care database for the exclusive use of AbbVie.
+This patient care database is being used to compile patient information regarding new individuals who have tested positive for HCV using our OraQuick® HCV test.
+We also jointly agreed with AbbVie to co-promote our OraQuick® HCV test in certain market segments.